jipolanco/VortexPasta.jl/docs/src/index.md

 For this reason, simulating fully turbulent flows is prohibitively costly with naive methods.

 The VortexPasta.jl solver provides an efficient and accurate implementation of the VFM, specifically intended for vortex flows in **periodic domains**.
-Its efficiency comes from the use of a splitting technique, derived from the [Ewald summation](https://en.wikipedia.org/wiki/Ewald_summation) method, which splits the Biot--Savart integral into a *short-range* and a *long-range* parts.
+Its efficiency comes from the use of a [splitting technique](@ref methods-Ewald) derived from the [Ewald summation](https://en.wikipedia.org/wiki/Ewald_summation) method, which splits the Biot--Savart integral into a *short-range* and a *long-range* parts.
 This kind of methods is routinely used in the context of molecular dynamics simulations to compute electrostatic Coulomb interactions between point charges.
 In the modified short-range integral, pair interactions decay exponentially with ``r``, which means that one can effectively ignore interactions beyond some cut-off distance ``r_{\text{cut}}``.